 Day 6: Bruny Island

-Hobart makes for an excellent base as you discover nearby destinations.
-So, for your final two days, focus on some Hobart day trip destinations beginning with Mount Wellington and Bruny Island.
+Hobart makes an excellent base as you discover nearby destinations.
+For your final two days, focus on some Hobart day trip destinations, beginning with Mount Wellington and Bruny Island.

-Watching over the city, Mount Wellington or Kunanyi when going by its indigenous name, is just as easy to spot as it is to reach.
-Add in the fact that you can get to some superb views of Hobart with good weather and it’s the perfect place to save for sunrise or sunset.
-You’ll find a viewpoint at the pinnacle observation shelter, as this is the highest peak of the Wellington mountain range.
-Keep in mind, it’s not uncommon for there to be snow on Mount Wellington, so dress accordingly.
+Watching over the city, Mount Wellington (or Kunanyi when going by its Indigenous name) is almost as easy to reach as it is to spot.
+With good weather, you can get some superb views of Hobart from the mountain, so it’s the perfect place to save for sunrise or sunset.
+You’ll find a viewpoint at the Pinnacle Observation Shelter, as this is the highest peak of the Wellington Range.
+Snow is not uncommon on Mount Wellington, so dress accordingly.

-However, for most of your day it’s off to Bruny Island, south of Hobart in Storm Bay.
-While it may look like two islands, there is a narrow isthmus that connects North and South Bruny called The Neck.
-Understandably, this unusual landscape is one of the more popular things to see.
-It’s best to find your way to Truganini Lookout so that you can look along the isthmus with the two coasts nearly touching in front of you.
+However, you’ll spend most of your day on Bruny Island, south of Hobart in Storm Bay.
+While it may look like two islands, a narrow isthmus called The Neck connects North and South Bruny.
+Understandably, this unusual landscape is one of the island’s biggest draws.
+Find your way to Truganini Lookout so that you can look along the isthmus with the two coasts nearly touching in front of you.

 Day 7: Port Arthur Historic Site

-After that pit stop, it’s time to head for the Port Arthur Historic Site to learn about the island’s convict history.
-Port Arthur, found on the Tasman Peninsula, is probably the most famous convict settlement in Australia.
-The town’s historic settlement is a World Heritage Site and has several restored buildings, ruins, and gardens from the former penal colony.
+After that pit stop, head for the Port Arthur Historic Site to learn about the island’s convict history.
+Port Arthur, found on the Tasman Peninsula, is the most famous convict settlement in Australia.
+The town’s historic settlement is a UNESCO World Heritage Site, with several restored buildings, ruins, and gardens from the former penal colony.

-What’s really engaging about Port Arthur is being taken on a guided tour through the different sites and learning the rather ruthless lives led by prisoners there.
+Port Arthur is the most engaging with a guided tour through the sites that describes the rather ruthless lives of the prisoners.
 Then there’s the Port Arthur Gallery, where interactive exhibits and displays help you discover more about the colony’s history.
-All of this is included in the 7 day guided Tasmania tour or in a standalone day tour from Hobart, as well as a relaxing harbor cruise which takes you near the graves on the Isle of the Dead.
+All of this is included in the seven-day guided Tasmania tour or in a stand-alone day tour from Hobart, along with a relaxing harbor cruise that takes you near the graves on the Isle of the Dead.